 Our Cheltenham Campus is located next door to GCHQ and is focused primarily on adult, professional and higher-level programmes.
-It is home to our cyber provision and IoT facilities, and comprises several zones occupied by employers, including start-up innovation space operated by Hub 8.
+It is home to our cyber provision and IoT facilities, and comprises several zones occupied by employers, including startup innovation space operated by Hub 8.
+A new Green Construction Centre was opened in September 2024.